Goytepe archaeological complex: Pottery

 Pottery samples were found at all layers.
 Vertical and incurved jars were mostly used, followed by bowls, small vessels without handles and deep bowls.
 Decorated pottery was hardly found; a few samples of them have simple relief decoration with some circles and oval knobs and wavy lines, while others which were revealed from the upper levels have a monochrome decoration around the neck.
 Mineral and plant tempered pottery were also found here; whereas, minerals, such as basalt and obsidian were generally used in plan-tempered pottery.
 Mineral-tempered pottery were found in less quantity from the upper layers.

-The use of mineral-temper in pottery is similar to the Shomutepe culture.
+The use of mineral-temper in pottery is similar to the Shulaveri–Shomu culture.

 Stone artefacts

 More than 5000 lithic artefacts found in this site have been investigated.
 Almost 70% of them were made of obsidian.
 Obsidian was mainly used for blade and blade-tools production.

 Obsidian artefacts were revealed as a stratified obsidian artefact assemblage (10 levels, 901 pieces) (8) and it is considered that obsidian was extracted from the Lesser Caucasus sources.

 Retouched blades and flakes were widely spread among the retouched tool collection.
 Other predominant tools were burins and splintered pieces which comprised nearly 30% of the whole retouched tools collection.
 (3) There have also been found denticules, sickle elements, notches and transverse arrowheads.

 Non-obsidian raw materials constituted locally available flint, tuff, andesite and mudstone.
 Flint tools were mainly made on ad-hoc flakes.
 They featured several glossed blades, which presented the glossed part distributed diagonally to the edge.

 There were also found ground stone tools that are considered to be common in this site.
 Ground slabs, mortars, pounding stones and hand stones were among them.
 These tools were used for food preparation, as well as, for pigment preparation.